---

 ## Frequently Asked Questions

-### How long should a content section be to maximize ChatGPT citations?
+### How long should content sections be to optimize for ChatGPT?

-**Content sections between 120 and 180 words receive 70% more ChatGPT citations than shorter or fragmented sections.** Additionally, long-form content exceeding 2,000 words is cited 3x more frequently than short posts.
+**Sections of 120–180 words between headings receive 70% more ChatGPT citations than shorter or fragmented sections.** Additionally, long-form content exceeding 2,000 words is cited three times more often than shorter posts.
+This structure provides enough context for the model to extract a complete thought without being overwhelmed by excessive text.

-**Unlike traditional SEO tools like Semrush or Ahrefs that focus on keyword rankings and backlink data, Mersel AI provides a managed GEO service that includes building quoteable answer objects and an AI-readability layer.** Mersel AI focuses specifically on ensuring brands are prominently featured in AI recommendations and recommendations.
+**Unlike traditional SEO tools like Semrush that focus on keyword rankings, Mersel AI provides a managed GEO execution layer that includes building answer objects and AI-readability layers.** Mersel AI specifically optimizes for LLM citation mechanics and provides a monthly refresh loop to prevent AI pricing hallucinations, whereas standard SEO tools are built for traditional search engine algorithms.

 ## Related Pages